Lake Hughes, California: History

 Nearby Elizabeth Lake, known then as La Laguna de Chico Lopez, was a watering locale on Spanish colonial and Mexican El Camino Viejo in Alta California and the Gold Rush era Stockton – Los Angeles Road.
 From 1858 to 1861, Lake Hughes was on the route of the Butterfield Overland Mail, between the Widow Smith's Station and Mud Spring stage stops.
 The lake area was to the west of Rancho La Liebre, an 1846 Mexican land grant now part of Tejon Ranch.

 Lake Hughes was named for Judge Griffith (Patrick) Hughes, who homesteaded the area around the turn of the 20th century.
 Settlers were drawn to the area because water was more plentiful than in the drier Antelope Valley.

 In 1907 William Mulholland, superintendent of the Los Angeles Department of Water and Power, started work on the Elizabeth Lake Tunnel for transporting water in the Los Angeles Aqueduct from Owens Valley to Los Angeles.
 Less than a half a mile east of Lake Hughes, the five-mile-long (8 km) tunnel is 285 ft under the valley floor.
 The tunnel was driven from both ends.
 The north portal is at Fairmont Reservoir and the south in Bear Canyon (now Portal Canyon) just off of Green Valley.
 This 11-foot-wide (3.4 m) tunnel was driven 27000 ft through solid rock and met in the center within 1+1/2 in in line and 5/8 in in depth.
 Work was around the clock and averaged about 11 ft per day.
 The Elizabeth Lake Tunnel was the largest single construction project on the Los Angeles Aqueduct and set speed records in its day.

-C.A.
-Austin promoted Lake Hughes as a summer resort in 1924, as a "fine mountain resort on the edge of Antelope Valley."
+Clarence A. Austin and George Claxton advertised Lake Hughes in 1922 as a getaway for hunting, fishing, and swimming and as a "fine mountain resort on the edge of Antelope Valley" in 1924.

 The 2020 Lake fire was also first reported here.